Physical mechanisms of the Soret effect in binary Lennard-Jones liquids elucidated with thermal-response calculations: Acknowledgements

 \section{Acknowledgements}

 The calculations reported here were performed using the STOKES computing cluster at UCF.
 While this work did not have external funding, some of the ideas were developed over time based on initial work done on an NSF-funded project 1106219.
+I would also like to thank the referees, who provided very useful comments to improve the presentation of the work.